 For the best pelvic positioning, you want the hips to be towards the back of the chair to be getting the best support possible.
 This will help to alleviate any pressure on the lower back.

-If looking for a chair for a person that is still standing and able to move about independently, then the Brecon recliner chair is a homely and supportive option as you can opt for a lateral waterfall backrest for the most comfort.
+If looking for a medical chair for a person that is still standing and able to move about independently (ambulate), then the Lento Mobile Medical Recliner is a homely and supportive option as you can opt for a lateral waterfall backrest for the most comfort.

 Positioning the pelvis further back is all well and good, but it won’t do your upper back any favours unless you open up the back angle of the chair.
 Whether it’s a riser recliner or a care chair, you need to consider the back angle to sit most comfortably.